-DCA Family Office, LLC ("DCA") is required to identify any material changes since its registration on June 8, 2023.
+DCA Family Office, LLC ("DCA" or "the firm") is required to identify any material changes since its last Form ADV Part 2A update on March 28, 2024.
 This item discusses only material changes that are made to the Brochure and provides clients with a summary of such changes.
 DCA's prior Brochure is hereby amended to the following: